 {"id":16999,"date":"2023-03-10T15:00:00","date_gmt":"2023-03-10T20:00:00","guid":{"rendered":"https:\/\/www.renthop.com\/content-manager\/?p=16999"},"modified":"2023-03-10T15:01:22","modified_gmt":"2023-03-10T20:01:22","slug":"asbestos-safety-in-nyc-apartments","status":"publish","type":"post","link":"https:\/\/www.renthop.com\/blog\/asbestos-safety-in-nyc-apartments\/","title":{"rendered":"Asbestos Safety in NYC Apartments"},"content":{"rendered":"\r\n

 Asbestos is one of those things that many people hear about but don\u2019t really understand.
 People know that older buildings seem to have a lot of asbestos, they know that the material can cause health problems, and they know that there is a concerted effort to have the material removed from older buildings.
-That said, many people don\u2019t actually know what asbestos is or where it can be found.
-So what is asbestos?
+That said, many people don\u2019t actually know much about the material.
+So what is it?
 Why is it bad for people?
-Is this really an issue New Yorkers have to worry about?
-Asbestos and its effects can be complicated, but RentHop is here to answer all these questions and more.<\/p>\r\n\r\n\r\n\r\n
+Is this really an issue New Yorkers have to worry about?\u00a0<\/p>\r\n\r\n\r\n\r\n

 What is Asbestos?<\/h2>\r\n\r\n\r\n\r\n

 Asbestos is a naturally occurring mineral<\/a>.
-The fibers in asbestos make it an incredibly durable material, which is why it was often used for fire-proofing buildings, insulation, roofing, flooring, and even in cars.
+The fibers in asbestos make it an incredibly durable material.
+This is why it’s popular for fire-proofing buildings, insulation, roofing, flooring, and even in cars.
 There are several kinds of asbestos, each one with different properties.
 Of these variations, five pose the greatest health risk to human beings.
-Sadly, these five are also commonly found in buildings, cars, and the infrastructure that makes up our cities and towns.
-While this mineral is naturally occurring, it can be used to strengthen and isolate a number of items and materials, which is why everyone has had at least some exposure to asbestos during their life.<\/p>\r\n\r\n\r\n\r\n
+Unfortunately, these five are also in buildings, cars, and the infrastructure of our cities and towns.
+This naturally occurring mineral combines with other materials.
+It can be dangerous for people to consume.\u00a0<\/p>\r\n\r\n\r\n\r\n

 History of Asbestos<\/h2>\r\n\r\n\r\n\r\n